 Buried and Sunken Landscapes.
 Aquileia and Its Territory from the Eneolithic to the Iron Age

-Since 2013 the project consisted in the excavation of the protohistorical village in the locality of Ca' Baredi, in the nearby of Canale Anfora, more precisely in the municipality of Terzo di Aquileia (which lays South West of the ancient roman city).
-The purpose is to better understand the ways and processes of settlement in the territory of Aquileia, before Aquileia was even founded.
-Through a multidisciplinary approach, the project also aims at reconstructing the "sunken" landscape of the Friulian lowlands from the perspective of Anthropic Geography: the objective is thus to investigate the protohistorical cultural aspects in relation to the geomorphological, pedological, hydrological characteristics and, more in general, to the environmental factors which had the most significant impact on the evolution of the landscape over the centuries.
+Since 2013 the project consisted in the excavation of the proto-historic village in the locality of Ca' Baredi, in the vicinity of Canale Anfora, more precisely in the municipality of Terzo di Aquileia (which lies south-west of the ancient Roman city).
+The aim is to better understand the ways and processes of settlement in the territory of Aquileia, before Aquileia was even founded.
+Through a multidisciplinary approach, the project also aims to reconstruct the "sunken" landscape of the Friulian lowlands from the perspective of Anthropic Geography: the objective is thus to investigate the proto-historic cultural aspects in relation to the geomorphological, pedological, and hydrological characteristics and, more in general, the environmental factors which had the most significant impact on the evolution of the landscape over the centuries.

-Students of the University of Udine take part to the excavation activities: in fact, the project also aims at training in the archaeological stratigraphic practice and in the use of field research tools and methods.
+Students of the University of Udine are participating in excavation activities: in fact, the project also aims to provide training in archaeological stratigraphic practice and in the use of field research tools and methods.

 LINES OF RESEARCH

-- Study of the settlement dynamics, the types of settlements and the material culture within the area of Aquileia in the early history.
+- The study of settlement dynamics, types of settlements and material culture within the area of Aquileia in the early history.

 - Landscape Archaeology: the transformation of the anthropic landscape between protohistory and history.